-Hermann Heinrich Borgens, a farmer, and his family arrived from Lübeck at the port of Oranienbaum on 15 September 1766 aboard the snow-brig Die Frau Dietrika under the command of Skipper Joachim Friedrich Luhn.
+Hermann Heinrich Borgens, a farmer, his wife Sophia, and children (Rudolph, age 14; Daniel, age 12; Dorothea, age 1) arrived from Lübeck at the port of Oranienbaum on 15 September 1766 aboard the snow-brig Die Frau Dietrika under the command of Skipper Joachim Friedrich Luhn.

 In 1798, Johann Georg Borgens moved from Walter to Frank.